OSU-HPCC/New-User-Tutorial/README.md

 - Check to make sure that the *Connection Type* is **ssh** and the *Port* number is **22**.
 - To save your session for next time (so you don't have to retype each time) type a name into *Saved Sessions* and click *Save*.
 Next time you log in, all you will need to do is double click on the saved session name.
 - Click *Open* to open a connection with Cowboy.
 You will be asked for your password. **No characters will appear when you type in the password**.
 This is a security feature.
 Don't worry, just type the password you received when you set up your account and hit enter.
 - You should now have a command prompt.
-To log out, simply type exit or logout and hit enter.
+To log out, simply type exit or logout and hit \<enter\>.

 [putty]: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html